zvada/technology/docs/software/rpm-development-guide.md

     OSG software policy requires that all Git and GitHub repos used for building software have mirrors at the UW.
     Many software repos under the [opensciencegrid GitHub organization](https://github.com/opensciencegrid) are already mirrored.
     If you are uncertain, or have a new project that you want mirrored, send email to <osg-software@opensciencegrid.org>.

 !!! note
-    This feature requires OSG-Build 1.12.2 or later.

-!!! note
     See also [advanced features for Git and GitHub repos](#advanced-features-for-git-and-github-repos).